 Waterproofing

 The same criteria as for camping tents apply.
-The fabric of the tent is considered waterproof when the Schmerber level is at least 1500, but this is more appropriate for a classic hike or a week of climbing during the summer and spring.
-A well waterproofed tent prevents the humility from penetrating inside the tent and therefore does not cause too much condensation.
+The fabric of the tent is considered waterproof as soon as the Schmerber level is at least 1,500.
+But this corresponds more to a classic hike or a week of climbing during the summer and spring.
+A well-waterproof tent prevents moisture from penetrating inside the tent and thus does not cause too much condensation.

 TO KNOW :

-As you have noticed, choosing a tent is not always as simple as you might think and requires you to respect several criteria.
+As you have noticed, choosing your tent is not always as simple as one might think and requires adhering to several criteria.
+Turn to a specialist for good camping equipment.

 TO REMEMBER :

-Choose a tent adapted to the climatic conditions
+• Choose a tent suited to the weather conditions

-Do not neglect the importance of comfort (living space, number of bedrooms...)
+• Do not neglect the importance of comfort (living space, number of rooms, etc.)